viduli-io/type-runtime/README.md

 console.log(propNames) // prints [ 'color', 'price', 'weight' ]
 ```

+Types such as interfaces, unions, intersections and aliases that are erased
+normally can be introspected when compiled using type-runtime.

-It is possible to use this kind of reflection for dependency injection,
+This kind of reflection can be used to implement dependency injection,
 inversion of control, validation, json deserialization, etc.

 [//]: # 'In fact, Type runtime was created to enable those features in Elevate.'